Read the dark tale of how I learned to laugh

 Bobo the clown taught me to laugh

 If I hadn’t met Bobo the Clown, I wouldn’t have ever learned to laugh.
-It was the year 2408.
-I had just gotten out of a three year stay at a hospital.
+It was the year 2408, and I had just gotten out of a three year stay at a hospital.
 At least I think it was a hospital.
 It could have been an asylum for all I know.
-I was drugged most of my stay there.
-I honestly can’t remember what I was in there for.
+I was drugged most of my stay there, and I honestly can’t remember what I was in there for.
 I just remember waking up one day, and some woman dressed in white telling me it was time for me to leave.

 “Leave?”
 I asked.
 “Where will I go?”